andrew henderson menu

 Armenia has been popping on our radar here at Nomad Capitalist for dozens of good reasons.
 It’s a great location to check out.

-Armenia is a country that we have been talking about more often these days at Nomad Capitalist.
-From their stable and profitable currency to their citizenship by descent program, there are a lot of good things happening in Armenia at the moment.
+Armenia is a country that we have been talking about more at Nomad Capitalist.
+From their stable and profitable currency to their citizenship-by-descent program, there are many good things happening in Armenia at the moment.

-Now, you can debate whether Armenia (and by extension Georgia) are actually a part of Europe or whether they’re actually in Asia, but Armenia has somewhat of a European feel to it.
+Now, you can debate whether Armenia (and, by extension, Georgia) is actually a part of Europe or whether they’re actually in Asia, but Armenia has somewhat of a European feel to it.
 Still, the culture will have a different feel to it than somewhere like Portugal.

 There are several options for getting a residence permit in Armenia.